![]() |

 Aboriginal and Torres Strait Islander viewers of this page should be aware that seeing images of deceased persons or reading their names may cause sadness or distress and in some cases may offend against cultural prohibitions.

-All viewers of this page should be aware of the cultural sensitivity of some of the issues and material which this site discusses.
-Please be aware of the sensitivities of the living relatives and friends of those whose stories are recorded on this site.
+All viewers of this page should be aware of the cultural sensitivity of some of the issues and material which it discusses.
+Please be aware of the sensitivities of the living relatives and friends of those whose stories are recorded here.

 Synopsis

 The Murray family were first recorded in northwest New South Wales in the 1850s.
 After the formation of the Aborigines Protection Board, the family were forced onto missions and reserves.
 Arthur was born onto the Brewarrina Mission and given up for adoption.
-Leila's father, Charlie Clarke, was one of only 428 Aboriginal servicemen to fight in France in World War One.
+Leila's father, Charlie Clarke, was one of less than a thousand Aboriginal servicemen to fight in France in World War One.

 Arthur and Leila became prominent in Wee Waa after moving there to work in the cotton industry in the early 1970s.
 They became known as agitators for better working conditions, higher rates of pay and access to housing for Aboriginal people.